canonical/ubuntu-desktop-provision/docs/oem-provisioning-24_04_1.md

 A comprehensive guide to customizing a LiveCD can be found [here](https://help.ubuntu.com/community/LiveCDCustomization).

-### Triggering Gnome-Initial-Setup without modifying the LiveCD
+### Using the Flutter installer without modifying the LiveCD

 It's possible to test the Gnome Initial Setup user creation flow via the Ubuntu Desktop Bootstrap installer without first editing your LiveCD, provided Gnome Initial Setup is already present on your ISO.